HitaloM/PyKorone/README.md

 # Korone - Telegram Bot

-Korone é um bot para O Telegram de interação em grupos, focado principalmente em grupos de anime.
+Korone is a Telegram bot for interaction in groups.

-Feito em Python usando [Pyrogram](https://github.com/pyrogram/pyrogram).
+Made in Python using [Pyrogram](https://github.com/pyrogram/pyrogram).